 Description

-The main block faces east with a symmetrical entrance elevation.
-The outer bays are gabled, surmounted by broken pediments, while the central bay is recessed.
-Roofs are laid in Bangor blue slates in regular courses, with tall chimney pots visible at the rear.
-Walls are smooth cement rendered with channelled rustication to the ground floor below a platband and projecting plinth; rusticated quoins mark the extremities of the end bays.
+The entrance elevation of the main block is symmetrical, consisting of a recessed central entrance bay flanked by gabled outer bays.
+The roofs are covered in Bangor blue slates in regular courses, with tall chimney pots visible from stacks at the rear.
+The walls are smooth cement rendered with channelled rustication to the ground floor below a platband and projecting plinth.
+Rusticated quoins mark the extremities of the end bays, which are surmounted by broken pediments.

-The first-floor windows of the outer bays are rectangular timber sliding sashes, 6 over 6 with horns, set in moulded surrounds topped by triangular pediments on consoles.
-Each is crowned by a cill formed by the moulded cornice of a three-panelled apron linked to the corniced frieze of the ground-floor window below.
-Some panes contain Crown glass.
-Ground-floor windows to the outer bays are tripartite rectangular timber sliding sashes, comprising a central light 6 over 6 with horns flanked by narrow sidelights 2 over 2 with horns, with plain mullions and projecting cills.
-The first-floor window of the entrance bay is a pair of coupled timber sashes, 4 over 4 with horns.
-Much creeper covers both floors of the façade.
+To the first floor of the outer bays are rectangular timber sliding sash windows, 6 over 6 with horns, each set in a moulded surround and surmounted by a triangular pediment on consoles.
+The cill is formed by the moulded cornice of a three-panelled apron linked to the corniced frieze of the ground floor window below.
+Ground floor windows to the outer bays are tripartite, comprising a central light 6 over 6 with horns flanked by narrow sidelights, 2 over 2 with horns.
+Both windows contain some panes of Crown glass with plain mullions and projecting cills.
+The first floor of the entrance bay has a pair of coupled timber sashes, 4 over 4 with horns.
+Much of the façade is covered with creeper.

-The main entrance is recessed within a three-centre arch and comprises a pair of rectangular timber glazed and panelled doors with narrow two-pane sidelights in a pilastered surround.
-Above is a moulded frieze with decorative glazing bars to the fanlight.
-Painted stone Tuscan columns rise in front to support a plain open porch with timber tongued and grooved sheeting to the underside of the roof.
+The main entrance is recessed in a three-centre arch and comprises a pair of rectangular timber glazed and panelled doors with narrow two-pane sidelights in a pilastered surround surmounted by a moulded frieze with decorative glazing bars to the fanlight.
+In front of the entrance, painted stone Tuscan columns rise to support a plain open porch with timber tongued and grooved sheeting to the underside of the roof.

-A short east wall of a gabled rear block returns from the south elevation, smooth cement rendered and lined with rusticated quoins to the left-hand extremity, a moulded plinth, and moulded cornice.
-PVC downpipe and painted soil pipe are present.
-The gabled block extends leftward to a lower wing.
-Roofs are slated as the main block with oversailing eaves, timber barge boards, and tongued and grooved sheeted soffits to the gabled portion; the wing has a flat roof with asphalt covering on a timber fascia.
-Walls are rendered with dry dash of mixed black and white pebbles and chippings over a smooth cement rendered base, smooth rendered to part of the gabled portion.
-The gabled portion also has a smooth cement rendered platband and rusticated quoins to the right-hand extremity and to the left-hand side, now isolated within the mass of walling.
-Windows are mainly rectangular timber sliding sashes, 6 over 6 with horns, in recessed frames; those to the gabled portion have smooth cement rendered square moulded surrounds, whilst those to the wing are in plain reveals.
-Ground-floor windows have modern scrolling wrought iron grilles attached to cills.
-The first floor of the wing has a tripartite window as on the entrance front but with plain glazing and set in plain reveals.
+Returning forward to the left is a short east wall of a gabled rear block, with smooth cement rendered return wall, lined and blocked, rusticated quoins to the left-hand extremity, moulded plinth and moulded cornice.
+PVC downpipe and soil pipe, painted, are visible.
+The gabled block extends to the left to a lower wing.
+The roofs are slated as the main block, with oversailing eaves featuring timber barge boards and tongued and grooved sheeted soffits to the gabled portion.
+The wing has a flat roof with asphalt covering on a timber fascia.
+Walls are rendered with dry dash of mixed black and white pebbles and other chippings, with smooth cement rendered base, moulded to part of the gabled portion.
+The gabled portion also has smooth cement rendered platband and rusticated quoins to the right-hand extremity and to the left-hand side, now isolated within the mass of walling.
+Windows are mainly rectangular timber sliding sash 6 over 6 with horns, in recessed frames.
+Those to the gabled portion have smooth cement rendered square moulded surrounds; those to the wing are in plain reveals.
+Ground floor windows have modern scrolling wrought iron grilles attached to cills.
+The first floor of the wing has a tripartite window as described for the entrance front, but with plain glazing and set in plain reveals.
 The ground floor has two rectangular timber doorways: ledged double doors to the right and a panelled door to the left where the wing steps down.
-Above the wing and set back is a later attic storey, flat-roofed with asphalt over a timber fascia.
-Walls are smooth cement rendered.
-Two windows are rectangular timber sliding sashes, 10 over 10 with horns, set in plain reveals.
-The rear elevation shows roofs of the main front block slated as previously described; the original rear wall is largely obscured by later extensions with rendered walling, smooth to the attic and dry dashed to lower storeys.
+Above the wing, set back, is a later attic storey, flat-roofed with asphalt over a timber fascia, with smooth cement rendered walls.
+Two windows, rectangular timber sliding sash, 10 over 10 with horns, are set in plain reveals.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.